 HOW IT WORKS

-Participants spend 2—3 weeks in London in the fall and 2—3 weeks in Chicago in the spring each year of the two-year program, working through an intensive curriculum that covers foundations in global health policy and healthcare economics, with a special focus on health system performance analysis, leadership in healthcare, and negotiation and advocacy in healthcare.
+Participants spend two weeks in London in the fall and two weeks in Chicago in the spring each year of the two-year program, working through an intensive curriculum that covers foundations in global health policy and healthcare economics, with a special focus on health system performance analysis, leadership in healthcare, and negotiation and advocacy in healthcare.

-The first year of the program culminates in a capstone course completed during summer of 2019, and the second year concludes with a written dissertation in spring of 2020.
+The first year of the program culminates in a summer capstone course, and the second year concludes with a written dissertation.